Statement of Solidarity

 Additionally, as students of Georgetown University, NCSC and the Georgetown International Relations Association, Inc. (GIRA) Board of Directors would like to acknowledge our university’s history as an institution that has profited from the sale of enslaved persons, namely the GU272.
 As Georgetown University works to reconcile with its history, we honor the descendants of the GU272 and continue to advocate in their support.
 We continue to reflect on our University’s legacy of enslavement and segregation and the role that it has played in the injustice of slavery and strive to support Black communities and racial justice more broadly through our words and actions at NCSC.

 Thus, we ask that all those attending our conference share in our commitment to honor the GU272 and the wider struggle against oppression of all those who were enslaved, forced into labor, or violently oppressed due to the twin scourges of colonialism and white supremacy as we proceed with our conference.
-During NCSC LI, we ask that everyone, including staff members, advisors, and delegates, reflect on the consequences of these past wrongs and internalize the necessity for active anti-racism and the uplifting of all minority communities throughout committee this weekend.
+During NCSC LII, we ask that everyone, including staff members, advisors, and delegates, reflect on the consequences of these past wrongs and internalize the necessity for active anti-racism and the uplifting of all minority communities throughout committee this weekend.

 To learn more about Georgetown University’s slavery, memory, and reconciliation efforts, please visit slavery.georgetown.edu.